Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: Results

 \subsection{Natural image statistics predict perceptual thresholds}

 \paragraph{Predictions from natural scene statistics.} The ``variance is salience'' hypothesis from~\citep{Hermundstad2014} predicts that the most salient directions in texture space (for which detection thresholds are low) will be those along which there is the highest variance across image patches, while the least salient directions (for which detection thresholds are high) will be those with lowest variance.
 To test these predictions, we first mapped natural image patches to their corresponding locations within the texture space (as in~\citep{Hermundstad2014}).
-We then computed the inverse of the standard deviation of the natural image distribution along each direction, and we used this as our prediction of detection thresholds (details in Methods).
-Images were taken from the UPenn Natural Image Database~\citep{Tkacik2011} and preprocessed as shown in Figure~\ref{fig:image_preprocessing}A (see Supplementary Information for details).
-Starting with a logarithmic encoding of luminance, we downsampled each image by averaging over $N \times N$ blocks of pixels to reduce potential camera sampling artifacts.
-We then split the images into non-overlapping patches of size $R$, filtered the patches to remove the average pairwise correlation expected in natural images~\citep{VanHateren1992}, and finally ternarized patches to produce equal numbers of black, gray, and white checks (Figures~\ref{fig:image_preprocessing}A, \ref{fig:image_preprocessing}C, and~\ref{fig:image_preprocessing}D).
-For most figures shown in the main text, we used $N=2$ and $R=32$.
-Each patch was then analyzed in terms of its texture content and mapped to a point in ternary texture space following the procedure described in Sec.~\ref{sec:textureanalysis}.
-Finally, to avoid biases due to blurring artifacts, we fit a two-Gaussian mixture model to the texture distribution and used this to separate in-focus from blurred patches (Figure~\ref{fig:image_preprocessing}B) (\citep{Hermundstad2014}; details in Methods).
+We then computed the inverse of the standard deviation of the natural image distribution along each direction, and we used this as our prediction of detection thresholds.
+The procedure is sketched in Figure~\ref{fig:image_preprocessing} and described in more detail in Methods.
 We found that natural images have much higher variance in the second-order coordinate planes than in the third- and fourth-order planes.
 This predicted that textures exhibiting variability in the second-order planes would be most salient to observers, and thus would be amenable to a quantitative comparison between theory and behavior.
 Thus, we computed the predicted detection thresholds in four single and twenty-two mixed second-order coordinate planes, and we scaled this set of thresholds by a single overall scaling factor that was chosen to best match the behavioral measurements (blue dots in Figure~\ref{fig:exp_and_second_order}C and Figure~\ref{fig:mixed_groups}).